-Alexander Calder’s soaring red-pink sculpture Flamingo provides some much needed relief from the stark facades of the federal buildings...
+Alexander Calder’s soaring red-pink sculpture provides some much needed relief from the stark facades of the federal buildings around...

-Russian-born artist Marc Chagall loved Chicago, and in 1974 he donated a grand mosaic called the Four Seasons to the city.
-Using...
+Russian-born artist Marc Chagall loved Chicago, and in 1974 he donated this grand mosaic to the city.
+Using thousands of bits of glass...

-No discussion of famed Loop architecture is complete without mentioning the boxy, metal-and-glass International Style of Ludwig Mies van...
+No discussion of famed Loop architecture is complete without mentioning the modern, boxy, metal-and-glass style of Ludwig Mies van der...

-The Berghoff dates from 1898 and goes down in the annals of history as the first spot in Chicago to serve a legal drink after...
+The Berghoff dates from 1898 and was the first spot in town to serve a legal drink after Prohibition (ask to see the liquor license...

 Native Foods Cafe